Madeleine Frieden-Kinnen

-Madeleine Frieden-Kinnen (4 October 1915 – 8 February 1999) was a Luxembourgian politician.
+Madeleine Frieden-Kinnen (4 October 1915 – 8 February 1999) was a Luxembourgish politician.

 She was the first woman in Luxembourg to become a member of the government.
-On 3 January 1967, after a government reshuffle, she was appointed State Secretary for Families, Social Solidarity, Youth, Population, Education, and Culture in the Werner-Cravatte Ministry.
+On 3 January 1967, after a government reshuffle, she was appointed State Secretary for Families, Social Solidarity, Youth, Population, Education, and Culture in the Werner-Cravatte Government.
 On 2 February 1969 she became Minister for Families, Youth, Social Solidarity, Health, and Culture in the second Werner-Schaus government.

 In 1972, she was forced to resign following a public scandal, and withdrew from public life.

-She was married to the minister Pierre Frieden.
+She was married to Prime Minister Pierre Frieden.